renjohn/SitefinityDocker/README.md

     * MS SQL Server
     * Server:  sitefinitysql
     * Port: 1433
-    * Password:  See .env file in root of solution
+    * Password:  See docker-compose-override.yml file in root of solution
     * Database Name: sitefinity
 3. Register yourself as the administrator

 ### Local Elastic Search Development

-Docker containers for Elastic Search, Kibana, and Enterprise Search are configure in the docker compose file.
-They are disabled in the launch settings for Docker Compose within Visual Studio.
-To run the full solution with the containers for elastic search you will need to change the Launch Settings to Docker Compose with Elasticsearch within Visual Studio.
-This will setup the certificates and launch all 3 containers for Elastic Search to work locally.
-You will also need to switch the search index within the Sitefinity Backend to use Elastic Search.
+The Docker container for Elastic Search is configured in the docker compose file.
+The elasticsetup container will setup the certificates for elastic search.
+You will lso need to switch the search index within the Sitefinity Backend to use Elastic Search with the following settings:
   * Elastic Server: es01:9200
   * Elastic User: elastic
   * Elastic Password: See .env file in root of Solution